Cal Raleigh Player Props: Mariners vs. Pirates

 Pirates Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Pirates pitching staff ranks 12th in MLB.
+- The 8.9 strikeouts per nine innings compiled by the Pirates pitching staff ranks 11th in the league.

-- The Pirates' 3.79 team ERA ranks eighth across all league pitching staffs.
+- The Pirates have the eighth-ranked team ERA among all league pitching staffs (3.83).

-- Pirates pitchers combine to surrender 45 home runs (0.9 per game), the second-fewest in the league.
+- The Pirates give up the second-fewest home runs in baseball (47 total, 0.9 per game).

-- His last time out came on Saturday against the Arizona Diamondbacks, when the righty went six innings, surrendering two earned runs while giving up three hits.
+- In his most recent appearance on Sunday against the Arizona Diamondbacks, the righty tossed five innings, giving up three earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.